fluct/fluct/README.md

 ```

 ### fluct deploy
-Upload your functions to Amazon Lambda and update your endpoints on Amazon API Gateway.
+Upload your actions to Amazon Lambda and update your endpoints on Amazon API Gateway.

 ```
 $ fluct deploy